francis951/alx-low_level_programming/0x1C-makefiles/README.md

 - What are explicit and implicit rules
 - What are the most common / useful rules
 - What are variables and how to set and use them

+# General
+- Allowed editors: `vi`, `vim`, `emacs`
+- OS: Ubuntu 20.04 LTS
+- Version of `gcc`: 9.3.0
+- Version of `make`: GNU Make 4.2.1
+- All your files should end with a new line
+- A `README.md` file, at the root of the folder of the project, is mandatory

 ## More Info
 ## Files